issararab/CToxPred2/README.md

 Bayesian probability theory offers a robust framework for addressing model uncertainty; however, its computational demands often lead scientists to seek alternative methods.
 To address this, techniques like MC-dropout have emerged, offering a practical approximation of Bayesian inference<sup>[1](https://proceedings.mlr.press/v48/gal16.html)</sup>.
 Within the field of computational chemistry, methods such as MC-dropout, bootstrapping, and ensemble-based approaches have gained traction for estimating uncertainty and enhancing confidence in predictions<sup>[2](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00975),[3](https://pubs.rsc.org/en/content/articlelanding/2019/sc/c9sc00616h),[4](https://pubs.rsc.org/en/content/articlelanding/2019/sc/c9sc01992h)</sup>.
 In CToxPred2, we have developed a graphical user interface (GUI) to simplify usability, particularly for non-technical users.
 By adjusting the software's settings, ***the GUI allows users to choose between:*** deep neural network (DNN) models<sup>[5](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.3c01301)</sup> trained using supervised learning with MC-dropout for uncertainty estimation and confidence prediction during inference, or random forest (RF) models trained using semi-supervised learning (SSL) on a large unlabeled dataset of small molecules<sup>[6](https://www.biorxiv.org/content/10.1101/2024.05.25.595894v1)</sup>.
 Notably, the RF models indirectly offer a form of confidence estimation through the mechanism of ensemble learning, where predictions are aggregated from multiple decision trees, each trained on a bootstrap sample of the dataset and utilizing a subset of the feature space.

-## Publication
+## Publications
-If you use CToxPred2 in your work, please cite the following paper:
+If you use CToxPred2 in your work, please cite the following papers:

 - Issar Arab, Kris Laukens, Wout Bittremieux, **Semisupervised Learning to Boost hERG, Nav1.5, and Cav1.2 Cardiac Ion Channel Toxicity Prediction by Mining a Large Unlabeled Small Molecule Data Set**, _Journal of Chemical Information and Modeling_, (2024). [doi.org/10.1021/acs.jcim.3c01301](https://doi.org/10.1021/acs.jcim.4c01102)

+- Issar Arab, Kristof Egghe, Kris Laukens, Ke Chen, Khaled Barakat, Wout Bittremieux, **Benchmarking of Small Molecule Feature Representations for hERG, Nav1.5, and Cav1.2 Cardiotoxicity Prediction**, _Journal of Chemical Information and Modeling_, (2023). [doi:10.1021/acs.jcim.3c01301](https://doi.org/10.1021/acs.jcim.3c01301)

 <p align="center">
 	<img src="img/Paper_Icon.png" style="width:60%; height:60%;" />